single-spa/import-map-overrides/README.md

 to be usable regardless of build config and without dependence on ESM modules, since [once you use ESM modules you can no longer modify the import map](https://github.com/WICG/import-maps/blob/master/spec.md#acquiring-import-maps).

-You can install import-map-overrides either through a script tag:
+It is preferred to install import-map-overrides with a `<script>` tag in your html file.

 ```html
 <!--